alchermd/toyrobot/README.md

 ## Usage

 Running the `main.py` script will start the app in interactive mode.
 An example `infile` containing the test commands from the instruction PDF is provided.
-It that can be piped to the main script.
+It then can be piped to the main script.
 For example:

 ```console
 $ cat infile | python main.py > outfile